yera888/IY-Team7/doc/E-COM SRS.md

 Describe what the rest of the document contains and how it is organized.

 ## 2. Product Overview
 EdotCOM will be used by people who shop online often, are fashion savvy, and eco-friendly.
 Instead of shopping at thrift stores which have inflated prices and filthy workspaces.
 Customers can use EdotCOM to find local sellers, view listings and the ability to leave reviews based on their experience with other retailers.
-EdotCOM will also give local customers, and retailers two options: to drop off or pick up from the retailer or customer.
+EdotCOM will also give local customers, and sellers the option for local pickup skirting the need to use expensive mail services.

 ### 2.1 Product Functions